meanin/dev-to-articles/2019-mm-dd Running own opensource project.md

 # Change

-After I change my job, I started to have more challenging tasks.
+After I changed my job, I started to have more challenging tasks.
 Few of them, make me create a PoC project, which I put on my [github](https://github.com/meanin).
 With time passing, I come back to writing on dev.to.
 In that time I create a [project](https://github.com/meanin/vsts-tasks) to support CI/CD processes on an Azure DevOps, also documented on this portal :).
 And then it comes to me - Let give it a try, again.
 So, I asked myself, is there anything which will help me in regular work, which I am missing?
 Recently, I started driving technical interviews.
 I was doing this by filling some excel files.
 It was annoying, ineffective etc. And that's how I found my idea for an opensource project.

 # Technology